gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 :	The `catalog` option must be set to either `all` or to one of the PastPerfect catalog names
 	`ARCHIVES`, `LIBRARY`, `OBJECTS`, and `PHOTOS`.
 Any other value will result in an error.

+	The only time you would specify a specific catalog would be if you were doing an initial export and wanted to export the catalogs one at a time to make sure that everything looks good for one catalog before proceeding with another.

 details
 :	Set the `details` option to `yes` only if you want to see additional statistics.
 Currently,
 	the only additional statistics is a listing of non-unique OBJECTID values.